-2. Review the audited financial statements of the Foundation for the year ending June 30, 2023, to ascertain any corrective action in response to comments concerning the Foundation's internal control structure, if any.
+2. Review the audited financial statements of the Foundation for the year ending June 30, 2024, to ascertain any corrective action in response to comments concerning the Foundation's internal control structure, if any.

-No internal control findings were identified in the audited financial statements of the Foundation for the year ending June 30, 2023.
-The prior year findings were cleared.
+No internal control findings were identified in the audited financial statements of the Foundation for the year ending June 30, 2024.
+No prior year findings were reported.